 Course Attributes: DSAS Natural Science General Ed.
 Requirement, SCI Polymathic Contexts: Science NonSeq.GE.
+Req., SCI Polymathic modern physics.

 This is the second term of a two-term, algebra-based sequence in introductory physics.
-This term deals with electricity and magnetism, optics, and modern physics.
+This term deals with electricity and magnetism, optics, and